bahamas10/sombra/05-skycoder-forum-post/README.md

 Transmission
 ------------

-After a couple a seconds, the page completely glitches out a code is seen:
+After a couple a seconds, the page completely glitches out and a code is seen:

     $ cat transmission.txt
     ICAgICAgICAgICAgICAgICAgICAgICAgICA6UEKPQms6CiAgICAgICAgICAgICAgICAgICAgICAsakKI